SohanChoudhury/SohanChoudhury/README.md

 ### Hi 👋
 My name is Sohan.
 In a past life I was a CS student at Georgia Tech.
-I'm currently building @Gatherly with an amazing team.
+I'm currently building [Gatherly](https://www.gatherly.io/) with an amazing team.

 ### Work 🛠
 We're looking for full-stack developers.
 Reach out :)